CorpGlory/csv2influx/README.md

   "mapping": {
     "fieldSchema": {
       "date": {
-        "from": ["Date of Stop", "Time Of Stop"], // fields "Date of Stop" and "Time of Stop" will be merged to create timestamp
+        "from": ["Date of Stop", "Time Of Stop"], // fields "Date of Stop" and "Time of Stop" will be concatenated to create timestamp
-        "type": "timestamp"
+        "type": "timestamp",
+        "format": "jsDate"
       },
       "lat": {
         "from": "lat",